chuuck/FlowData/README.md

 python app.py
 ```

+You shuold be good to go at this point, so take a look at the code try to understand it and if you want to contribute go ahead and write some code.

 ## 4. Contributing :pencil2:

 If you would you would like to contribute to the project you are more than welcome to do so here are a few guidlines: